-3. Straighten the bent tabs on the propeller nut retainer.
+- 1. Shift outboard to neutral position. - 2.
+Straighten the bent tabs on the propeller nut retainer.

-4. Place a block of wood between gearcase and propeller to hold propeller and remove propeller nut.
+3. Place a block of wood between gearcase and propeller to hold propeller and remove propeller nut.

-- 5. Pull propeller straight off shaft.
-If propeller is seized to the shaft and cannot be removed, have the propeller removed by an authorized dealer. - 6.
-Coat the propeller shaft with Quicksilver or Mercury Precision Lubricants Anti-Corrosion Grease or 2-4-C with Teflon.
+- 4. Pull propeller straight off shaft.
+If propeller is seized to the shaft and cannot be removed, have the propeller removed by an authorized dealer. - 5.
+To aid in future removal of the propeller, liberally coat the propeller shaft splines with one of the following Mercury/Quicksilver products:

-Tube Ref No. Description Where Used Part No. 94 0 Anti-Corrosion Grease Propeller shaft 92-802867Q1 95 🖓 2-4-C with Teflon Propeller shaft 92-802859Q1
+Tube Ref No. Description Where Used Part No. 94 (0 Anti-Corrosion Grease Propeller shaft splines 92-802867Q1 95 (0 2-4-C Marine Lubricant with Teflon Propeller shaft splines 92-802859Q1